-c) Criminal History Check: The CONTRACTOR shall ensure its officers, employees or agents, and any subcontractor or subcontracted staff performing operational and/or management services at the Facility, shall be subject, at the CONTRACTOR's expense, to a Florida Department of Law Enforcement (FDLE) Florida Crime Information Center/National Crime Information Center (FCIC/NCIC) criminal history check.
-This criminal history check will be conducted by the State and may occur or re-occur at any time during the Contract period.
-The BUREAU has full discretion to disqualify, prevent, or remove any staff from any work under this Contract.
-In order to carry out this criminal history check, the CONTRACTOR shall provide, prior to commencing services or upon request, the following data for any individual contractor or subcontractor's staff assigned to the contract: Full Name, Race, Sex, Date of Birth, Social Security Number, Driver's License Number and State of Issue.
+Criminal History Check: The CONTRACTOR shall ensure its officers, c) employees or agents, and any subcontractor or subcontracted staff performing operational and/or management services at the Facility, shall be subject, at the CONTRACTOR's expense, to a Florida Department of Law Enforcement (FDLE) Florida Crime Information Center/National Crime Information Center (FCIC/NCIC) criminal history check.
+This criminal history check will be conducted by the State and may occur or re-occur at any time during the contract period.
+The State has full discretion to require the CONTRACTOR to disqualify, prevent, or remove any staff from any work under this Contract.
+In order to carry out this criminal history check, the CONTRACTOR shall provide, prior to commencing services or upon request, the following data for any individual contractor's or subcontractor's staff assigned to the contract: Full Name, Race, Sex, Date of Birth, Social Security Number, Driver's License Number and State of Issue.